GrupoDiana/BRT-Documentation/docs/osc/resources.md

 ### **/resources/loadHRTF**

 Loads a new HRTF in a SOFA file from the specified path and assign an identifier to it.
 If there is already another HRTF with the same identifier, it is substituted by the new one.
 The SOFA file must use FIR or FIR-E as data type but can follow any convention using these data types.
-When loading, the HRTF is spatially resampled to fit the [HRTF grids]().
+When loading, the HRTF is spatially resampled to fit a grid using the [SphericalInterpolatedFIRTable](../library/service-modules/service-spherical-interpolated-fir-table.md) service module.
 This way the real time processor can get fast enough the three HRIRs to be interpolated and convolved.

 #### Syntax